Peeya Rai Chowdhary

 Peeya Rai Chowdhary is an Indian actress.
-Peeya Rai was married to model Shayan Munshi, who was a controversial witness in the murder trial of Jessica Lal. in 2006, but separated from him in 2010.
-She played Lakhi in Gurinder Chadha's Bride and Prejudice, Rita in the movie The Bong Connection (where she worked with husband Munshi) and played "Kiran" in the TV show Hip Hip Hurray.
-She studied at National College, Mumbai.
+She was married to model Shayan Munshi, who was a witness in the murder trial of Jessica Lal in 2006, but separated from him in 2010.
+She later married Tino Sanchez.
+She played Lakhi in Gurinder Chadha's Bride and Prejudice, Rita in the movie The Bong Connection (where she worked with husband Munshi) and played Kiran in the TV show Hip Hip Hurray.